-The law hitherto in force shall be applicable to proceedings pending at the time of entry into force of this Act.233
+The law hitherto in force shall be applicable to proceedings pending at the time of entry into force of this Act.236

-- 1) Subject to paragraph 2 and provided that the referendum period expires without a referendum being called, this Act shall enter into force on 1 September 2011, otherwise on the day of its promulgation. - 2) The Government shall determine the date of entry into force of Articles 5(3), 31(4a), 31a, 51, 52a(1)(b), 52b(3)(e) and (f), 56a, 58(e), 61(2), 71a, 74a to 74e, and 80(1) by ordinance.
-The entry into force shall be at the latest upon the full putting into force of the Protocol of 28 February 2008 between the European Union, the European Community and the Swiss Confederation and the Principality of Liechtenstein to the Agreement between the European Union, the European Community and the Swiss published on 7 February 2018 of 5 December 2017
+1) Subject to paragraph 2 and provided that the referendum period expires without a referendum being called, this Act shall enter into force on 1 September 2011, otherwise on the day of its promulgation.

+2) The Government shall determine the date of entry into force of Articles 5(3), 31(4a), 31a, 51, 52a(1)(b), 52b(3)(e) and (f), 56a, 58(e), 61(2), 71a, 74a to 74e, and 80(1) by ordinance.
+The entry into force shall be at the latest upon the full putting into force of the Protocol of 28 February 2008 between the European Union, the European Community and the Swiss Confederation and the Principality of Liechtenstein to the Agreement between the European Union, the European Community and the Swiss

-233 For the entry into force of this Act, see the following point III.
+236 For the entry into force of this Act, see the following point III.